ogobrecht/ogobrecht.github.io/about.md

 I am a little bit active in open source development - you can find my projects on [GitHub][1] and of course [here on this site][2].

 As declared in the [privacy statement][3] I use no user tracking at all.
 I am enjoying my own private times without distractions and therefore I have no direct discussion possibility here on this site.
-The preferred way to get in contact with me is to send me an email (<a href="mailto:{{ site.author.email }}">{{ site.author.email }}</a>) or in urgent cases a postcard - for the address see section [comments][4] below.
+The preferred way to get in contact with me is to send me an [email][4] or in urgent cases a postcard - for the address see section [comments][5] below.

 ## My Motivation